 \subsection{Two spatial scales}

-Applying the MMS, we consider the spatial domain on two distinct length scales: the macroscale $\bm{x}\defeq \hat{\bm{x}}$, relative to which the length of the porous medium is precisely one, and the microscale $\bm{y}\defeq \hat{\bm{x}}/\epsilon$, relative to which the transverse distance between the centres of the obstacles is precisely one.
-The scalings defined in Equation (\ref{eq:non-dimensionalisation}) provide the macroscale and microscale geometries shown in Figure \ref{fig:schem}, where
+Applying the MMS as in \citet{chapman2011unified,richardson2011derivation}, we consider the spatial domain on two distinct length scales: the macroscale $\bm{x}\defeq \hat{\bm{x}}$, relative to which the the porous medium is of unit length, and a microscale coordinate $\bm{y}$ in which we are able to impose strict periodicity.
+This can be achieved via a mapping that transforms each cell (comprising the porous material) to a tessellating periodic cell.
+Here, we choose to transform to a square cell of unit area (see Figure \ref{Fig_schem_2}(a)).
+As such, our mapping will stretch the obstacles comprising the macroscale filter by a factor of $1/(\epsilon a(x_1))$ in the longitudinal direction and by $1/\epsilon$ in the transverse direction, \textit{i.e.,}